rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 It’s a raison d’etre he applies to his music, through insisting on constant exploration.
 “My music is an attempt to find an alternative voice.
 Sometimes you fail, but part of the process is failing – after all, the great playwright Samuel Beckett said ‘fail better’.
 As a musician, I think that’s what it’s all about: failing better.”
 With the COVID-19 pandemic forming a reset for the music industry, the need to look for work and make a living still exists for Kelvin.
 Even so, he finds refuge in continuing his art-making.
 “I’m not so worried about that.
 I’m still doing what I do even when I’m in my 50s.
 I take heart in that - to me, this might be part of the journey to something new."

 With a keen eye attentive to Singapore's music scene today, he believes that artists as of late are capable of creating a new potential renaissance in the scene.
-As our conversation moves towards the present, Kelvin lights up, as he expresses a strong desire for chances to work with those from new generation.
+As our conversation moves towards the present, Kelvin lights up, as he expresses a strong desire for chances to work with those from the new generation.
 Of these, he mentions [FAUXE](https://suneyerecords.bandcamp.com/album/new-life) in particular – admiring and sensing a common soul with the producer’s open-minded spirit.
 But beyond FAUXE, he also finds himself excited at the idea of working with anyone musically open to new ideas.

 Above all, he believes in those dedicated to the art of songwriting.
 With a laugh, he even states more absurd examples.
 “If Justin Bieber called me up for a collab, I would totally do it!
 It would be fun!”
 Kelvin amusedly says.